d-oliveros/es6-requireindex/README.md

 - requireES6Defaults (Default: true)

 if 'true', will require the 'default' property of the required module, and when 'false', will require the whole exported object.
-This is helpful for es6 moduples, where you can export a default object, because a es5-styled require will get the whole module, which has the default export in a property called 'default'.
+This is helpful for es6 modules, where you can export a default object, because a es5-styled require will get the whole module, which has the default export in a property called 'default'.

 ### Tests